-The institutional sample for CLA+ is comprised of schools that tested freshmen in fall 2013 and schools that tested sophomores, juniors, or seniors in spring 2014.
+The institutional sample for CLA+ is composed of schools that tested between fall 2013 and spring 2018.

-While the sample changed annually for the CLA, it will remain fixed for CLA+.
+While the institutional sample changed annually for the CLA, it will no longer change from year-to-year for CLA+.
+Instead, additional data will be added to the existing sample every five years while otherwise remaining static.
 The stable sample allows institutions to track their progress more easily.
 As institutions make national comparisons from year to year, they will no longer face the question of whether changes in percentile rankings reflect changes in institutional performance or differences in the comparative sample.